 Shimano has been in the world of fishing for decades and has grown into a well-known company for high-end fishing gear.
 Be it a baitcasting reel or a spinning rod, the company has everything for its users.

-To find out the best Shimano baitcaster ever made, we tested numerous models from the company and found Shimano CURADO DC the best overall Shimano Baitcaster for beginners and experienced alike.
+We tested numerous models from the company and found Shimano CURADO DC the best overall Shimano Baitcaster for beginners and experienced alike.

 Although All of the products are loaded with advanced features that make them unique in their performance.
 However, all of the baitcasters come with Shimano’s signature Hagane Body.